Fluffy Chickpea Flour Muffins (Easy and Delicious)

 These chickpea flour muffins are sweet, fluffy, and delicious.
 You’d never guess these gluten-free, vegan muffins are made with chickpea flour.
-They’re an easy, filling, and nutritious breakfast or snack.
+They’re one of my favorite easy and nutritious breakfast or snack recipes.

 Five chickpea flour muffins displayed on a plate.

-These chickpea flour muffins get their rich, cake-like texture from extra virgin olive oil.
+These muffins get their rich, cake-like texture from extra virgin olive oil.
 You can substitute melted coconut oil or any other oil you prefer.
-Or for an oil-free version of these muffins you can substitute any type of creamy nut or seed butter (just be sure it doesn’t contain any added sugar or salt).
+Or for an oil-free version of these muffins, you can substitute any type of creamy nut or seed butter (just be sure it doesn’t contain any added sugar or salt).

-This recipe calls for unsweetened applesauce (I used a store-bought variety).
-Applesauce is a good dairy-free way to add body and moisture to baked goods.
+This recipe calls for unsweetened applesauce (I used store-bought).
+Applesauce is a great way to add body and moisture to dairy-free and egg-free baked goods.
 You can substitute mashed bananas instead of applesauce if you prefer.

 I used fresh blueberries in these garbanzo bean flour muffins this time, but any type of berry or chopped fruit will work.
 Raspberries, blackberries, chopped strawberries, apples, or peaches would all be delicious.
-Either fresh or frozen will work.
-Or if you’re in more of a chocolate mood, skip the fruit altogether and substitute 1/2 cup of chopped dairy-free dark chocolate instead.
+Or swap the fruit for chocolate chips if you prefer.

-This chickpea flour muffin recipe is so easy to make.
-Start by preheating the oven, then add the unsweetened applesauce, maple syrup, extra virgin olive oil, vanilla extract, vinegar or lemon juice, and salt to a large mixing bowl, then whisk well.
+Start by preheating the oven to 350 degrees Fahrenheit, then add the unsweetened applesauce, maple syrup, extra virgin olive oil, vanilla extract, vinegar or lemon juice, and salt to a large mixing bowl, then whisk well.
+Next you’ll add the chickpea flour and baking soda, then whisk again.
+Add the berries, chopped fruit, or chocolate chips, then mix to combine.

 Muffin batter in a large white bowl with a spoon.